10.4 Coding Audits, Monitoring, and Corrective Action

 4. Educate the responsible group.

-5. Update policy, edits, templates, or workflows if needed.
+5. Update policy, edits, templates, or workflows.

 Test Your Knowledge